In a town like Twin Peaks, it’s not hard to get lost.

 The city roadmap shows almost all the important sites, including The Great Northern Hotel, White Tail Falls, Black Lake Dam, Twin Peaks Town Hall, The Grange (burned), Palmer House, Briggs House, Hayward House, Twin Peaks High School, Black Lake Cemetery, Twin Peaks Sheriff’s Department, Upper Twin Park, The Gazebo, Lower Twin Park, County Museum, The Bookhouse, Old Railroad Depot, Double R Diner, Roadhouse, Horne’s Department Store, Calhoun Memorial Hospital, to Packard Place, to Packard Sawmill, to Owl Cave, to the Railroad Cemetery, to Ghostwood National Forest, Harold Smith’s Apartment, Dead Dog Farm, Big Ed’s Gas Station, to Unguin’s Field Observatory (U.F.O.), and Old Unguin’s Field.

-David Lynch’s map to Twin Peaks introduces some new names like White Tail mountain and Blue Pine mountain (the names of the Peaks!), Sparkwood mountain, Meadow Lark Hill, and The Flatts.
-It also shows us the location of Pearl Lakes (that’s where little Leland met a man called Robertson) and Lucky Highway 21.
+David Lynch’s map to Twin Peaks introduces some new names like White Tail mountain and Blue Pine mountain (the Peaks have names, ladies and gentlemen!), Sparkwood mountain, Meadow Lark Hill, and The Flatts.
+It also shows us the location of Pearl Lakes, where little Leland Palmer met a man called Robertson.
+And Lucky Highway 21.

 Adding his own place markers to David Lynch’s original sketch, Charles Ramsey of intwinpeaks.com shows us where he imagines everything is located.